mozillach/gh-projects-content-queue/README.md

 ###### squad
 List for users that should handle new mentions for the **mentions** source.
 The array should hold usernames of all users to cycle through.

+###### schedule
+A schedule of slots for the tweeting source.
+Takes a time in the format of `hh:mm`.
+The field is fully optional.
+If not provided tweets are instantly sent out unless scheduled.
+This does not use the timezone of the schedulingTime but UTC.

 ##### labels
 Adjust the names of the labels the tool uses.
 Built in label identifiers:
  - `retweet`